pediapress/Collection/README.txt

    should be excluded for PDF generation.

    Default is ``MediaWiki:PDF Template Blacklist``

+  *$wgCollectionHelpPage (string)*
+   Title of a help page describing the usage of the Collection extension.

+   Default is ``mw:Extension:Collection/Help``, i.e. an interwiki link pointing to the standard English help page Extension:Collection/Help on mediawiki.org.

 * Add a portlet to the skin of your *MediaWiki* installation: Just before the line::